 - The height of the lowest rod: between 84 cm and 102 cm (33”and 40”)

-In this storage unit, the lower rod can be used for hanging pants.
+In these types of storage unit, the lower rod can be used for hanging pants.

 A closet organizer is an essential part of a well-organized closet.
 However, you might be postponing this purchase because your budget makes it difficult for you to get the perfect closet organizer.